brahseal/hackeybot/README.md

 **How to run:**
     1. Clone or download this repository on a folder
     2. Access the folder from the terminal and run "pip install -r requirements.txt"
-    3. This will install mlbgame api praw(reddit api), tweepy(twitter api) and others
+    3. This will install mlbgame api, praw(reddit api), tweepy(twitter api) and others
     4. After the install is complete run python bot.py

 **MLB Commands List:**